bobbylkchao/bison-local-data-offline-proxy/README.md

 The data proxy will be responsible for data request, creation, destruction and expiration detection.

 We only need to define the data model and leave the rest to the proxy!
+Even without network!

 **>>> Currently based on Expo <<<**